jeronimo-a/ann-dl-p-1-25-2/README.md

 - Frame hop: 26ms -> 1248 audio samples @ 48kHz sample rate -> 13 snore samples @ 500Hz
 - Frame sequence size: 10 frames
 - Frame sequence hop: 1 frame
+- Audio intensity FS to SPL: +50dB
-- Intensity threshold: 20dB - fairly faint sound level
+- Intensity threshold: 20dB -> -30dBFS - fairly faint sound level

 There will be considerable frame and sequence overlap, meaning, information will be repeated, which sounds like a problem but is standard practice for audio processing.